emichris/emichris.github.io/resume.md

 •	Achieved more than 90% pass rate; more than 50% of the students graduated to become strong leaders

 ##### _President, LoveWorld Campus Ministry – MSU		                                      Aug 2015 – May 2017_
-•	Academic excellence and leadership development in members through mentorship, tutoring and counselling
+•	Academic excellence and leadership development in members through mentorship, tutoring and counselling.
 •	Organized events that saw over 300 students from across United States in attendance

 ### PUBLICATIONS AND PATENT